x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

    |groups.contoso.com|MX|groups-contoso-com.mail.protection.outlook.com<sup>1</sup>|
    |autodiscover.groups.contoso.com|CNAME|autodiscover.outlook.com|

    <sup>1<sup/>The format of this DNS record value is _\<domain key\>_.mail.protection.outlook.com.
-To find out what your domain key is, check out [Gather the information you need to create Microsoft 365 or Office 365 DNS records](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/information-for-dns-records).
+To find out what your domain key is, check out [Gather the information you need to create DNS records](https://docs.microsoft.com/microsoft-365/admin/get-help-with-domains/information-for-dns-records).

    > [!CAUTION]
-   > If the MX DNS record for the group domain is set to the on-premises Exchange server, mail flow won't work correctly between users in the on-premises Exchange organization and the Microsoft 365 or Office 365 Group.
+   > If the MX DNS record for the group domain is set to the on-premises Exchange server, mail flow won't work correctly between users in the on-premises Exchange organization and the Microsoft 365 or Office 365 group.

 4. Add the group domain to the hybrid Send connector, created by the Hybrid Configuration wizard in your on-premises Exchange organization, using the following command.